-For Two Waterparks, Ziplines, and a Mountain Coaster: Camelbeach and Aquatopia at Camelback Resort
+For Two Waterparks, Sun-tubing, and a Mountain Coaster: Camelbeach and Aquatopia at Camelback Resort

 There's is a lot to do at Camelback Resort in the Poconos.
-You don't have to pack it all in in one day: Stay overnight at the hotel and you get access to both the resort's waterparks, the outdoor Camelbeach Mountain, the largest outdoor waterpark in Pennsylvania, and Aquatopia, an indoor waterpark with transparent roof that's always 84 degrees.
-New this year outside is the six-story high High Noon Typhoon; other thrillers include Votex and Spin Cycle, the only dual bowl slides in the U.S., and Titan, a family raft ride that runs the length of three football fields!
-Little ones and parents can frolic in water play zone "Mummy's Oasis", and take a calm ride down the Blue Nile Adventure River.
+You don't have to pack it all in in one day: Stay overnight at the hotel and you get access to both the resort's waterparks, the outdoor Camelbeach Mountain, the largest outdoor waterpark in Pennsylvania, and Aquatopia, an indoor waterpark with a transparent roof that's always 84 degrees.
+New this season is "sun-tubing" (like snow-tubing but summer, an outdoor adventure zone and camp!
 Need more excitement?
 Hop on the mountain coaster for a zip through the woods, or zoom through the air on Camelback's 4,000-foot-long twin zipflyer.

 Camelbeach Mountain Waterpark